-Argentina's senate poised to vote on legalizing abortion, rare in region
+Argentina's Senate poised to vote on legalizing abortion, rare in region

 If passed, the bill would make Argentina the first big country in predominantly Catholic Latin America to allow abortion on demand.
-The vote is expected to be close after what is likely to be a marathon debate, beginning at 4 pm (1900 GMT).
+The vote is expected to be close after what was expected to be a marathon debate, beginning at 4 p.m.
+(1900 GMT) and likely to stretch into Wednesday morning.

-"For decades we have been waiting for this moment," said more than 1,500 prominent Argentine personalities in an open letter to senators.
+Demonstrators both for and against the bill came from around the country to stand vigil in front of the Senate building in Buenos Aires.

+"Argentina is a pro-life country," one woman, who said she was from Cordoba province, told local television as she sat in a folding chair under an umbrella sheltering her from the Southern Hemisphere summer sun.
+She and others who knelt in prayer nearby said they were against the proposed change in law.

 On the other side of the debate is the Catholic Church, which is calling on senators to reject the proposal to allow women to end pregnancies up to the 14th week.
 Argentina is the birthplace of Pope Francis.